Teacher Eligibility Test: Rajasthan

 Teacher Eligibility Tests are conducted twice a year, for two levels, Level 1 and Level 2.

 Candidates have 2 hours and 30 minutes in which to answer 150 questions.
 The Level 1 examination paper is divided into five parts.
 The Level 2 examination paper comprises four parts, of which parts 1-3 are mandatory.

+The validity of this paper has been made lifetime from 2022.

+There is no negative marking in this paper.
+This paper is only eligibility test for third grade teacher.

+After this paper, there is a separate mains paper to become a third grade teacher.

 Haryana

 The Haryana Teacher Eligibility Test (HTET) is conducted by the Board of School Education Haryana (BSEH) from time to time, for the following categories of school teachers: Primary (PRT), Trained Graduate Teacher (TGT), and Post Graduate Teacher (PGT).

 Until 2009, the examination was known as the State Teacher Eligibility Test (STET).
 In 2011, under the RTE Act, 2009, and pursuant to issuance of notification by the NCTE, it was renamed the HTET.